- Interest rates

 - Profits will be taken quickly initially and only the positions that are profitable and have their trend confirmed by a breakout to a new high or low will be converted into medium-term holdings through the second entry and exit points.
 Holding on to these profitable positions long enough is the most challenging part in running the system for me, but it is where the real profits are generated.

-- Because of the tight initial exit and the strict entry criteria, that weed out a lot of assets, we will likely hold only a small number of open positions at any one time (8 to 20) each at a larger size than a traditional CTA would scale it (about 0,2% NAV in the above formula*), which allows the strategy to be implemented with less capital then is usually required.
+- Because of the tight initial exit and the strict entry criteria, that weed out a lot of assets, we will likely hold only a small number of open positions at any one time (8 to 20) each at a larger size than a traditional CTA would scale it (they would use about 0,1% to 0,2% NAV in the above formula*), which allows the strategy to be implemented with less capital then is usually required.

 - The volatility of profitable positions may be quite high as position sizes can be comparatively large due to the tight exit and pyramiding mechanism.
 A high upside volatility is desirable, but considerable book profits can also revert quickly and be stopped out.